Brachylophosaurus: Discovery and species

 In 1936, American paleontologist Charles Mortram Sternberg led an expedition of the Geological Survey of Canada to the region of Dinosaur Provincial Park, Alberta, collecting multiple specimens for the Canadian Museum of Nature including a skull and partial skeleton of a hadrosaur (CMN 8893).
 This specimen was found in a thin sandstone bed of the Oldman Formation 0.5 mi above the mouth of Little Sandhill Creek on the Red Deer River, 60 ft above the water level.
 Sternberg labelled this quarry, near Steveville, Alberta, as quarry No. 58, and though he marked it with a stake and identified it on a map, it was lost for more than 20 years as the back wall had collapsed and buried the marker, only being rediscovered in 2001 and officially designated Q103.
 When first collected, Sternberg believed that CMN 8893 represented a new species of the hadrosaur Gryposaurus, but additional study led to his reinterpretation of the specimen as quite distinct and in need of a new genus, superficially similar to Gryposaurus and Kritosaurus but likely closer to Saurolophus.
 As such, in 1953 Sternberg named CMN 8893 Brachylophosaurus canadensis, identifying it as a relative of all aforementioned hadrosaurs within the subfamily Hadrosaurinae.
 The genus name comes from the Ancient Greek words βραχύς (brakhús), meaning "short", λόφος (lóphos), meaning "crest", and σαῦρος (saûros), meaning "lizard".

+Map of Brachylophosaurini (Saurolophinae) specimen discoveries in Alberta and Montana.
+Remains of Brachylophosaurus have been found close to Malta, visible on the map.